firemodels/bot/libfabric/README.md

 make install
 ```

-### commands for copying the psm and libabric modules to a location where the module command can find them
+3. Copy the psm and libabric modules to a location where the module command can find them

 ```
 cd bot/libfabric/modules